Mas-Ayb/Online-Food-Ordering/README.md

 # Online-Food-Ordering
-A data science project to determine the best location for the delivery workers of an online food odordering company.
+A data science project to determine the best location for the delivery workers of an online food ordering company.

-This is the capstone project of the "IBM Data Science Professional Certificate" on Coursera.
+*note: This is the capstone project of the "IBM Data Science Professional Certificate" on Coursera.*

 ## Business Problem
-Used the Foursquare API and Berlin Census data to cluster neighborhoods and determine the best location for the delivery workers of an online food ordering company.
+Used the Foursquare API and London data to cluster neighborhoods and determine the best location for the delivery workers of an online food ordering company.

 ## Background
 Online food ordering is a system to order the restaurants' food through the website or mobile app.
 Based on the type of this system, a customer can choose a restaurant, scan the menu items, select the desired items and pay it.
 These websites give customers information about the food, price, duration of the food preparation and so on.